leaka88/beginning-html/README.md

 # beginning-html
-This repo is used for writing coder to learn html
+This repo is used for writing code to learn html